danlucraft/redcar/README.md

 You may also need to install the rake, rspec and cucumber gems.

+## UPDATING A SOURCE BUILD

+If you are running a source version of Redcar and you have pulled changes from master, then you may have to update your jars by updating and rebuilding:

+  $ git submodule update
+  $ jruby -S rake build

 ## PROBLEMS?

 * Irc at #redcar on irc.freenode.net